oeway/hypha-apps-cli/README.md

 To get your authentication token:

-1. Visit your Hypha server dashboard (e.g., https://hypha.aicell.io)
+1. Visit your Hypha server dashboard (e.g., https://hypha.aicell.io/public/apps/hypha-login/)
 2. Log in to your account
-3. Go to "My Workspace"
-4. Find the "Development" tab
-5. Generate a new token
+3. Expand "Get Access Token" and copy the existing token, DO NOT click "Generate New Token" (otherwise the generated token won't have admin permission)
-6. Add it to your `.env` file as `HYPHA_TOKEN`
+6. Add the token to your `.env` file as `HYPHA_TOKEN`

 ### 3. Set Your Workspace